Whereas some students settle for getting a part-time job to supplement their student loan, others take a braver path.

 Setting up as an events photographer requires a mix of skill, marketing nous and quality equipment.
 If you’re lucky enough to have all three, you could be in business.

-Your student years could be a great opportunity to start a podcast, given the access to interesting people, and potentially to professional recording equipment, that your university may provide.
+Your student years could be a great opportunity to start a podcast, given the access to interesting people, and potentially to professional equipment, that your university may provide.

 21. Social media agency